kiyoshisasano-DeepZenSpace/kiyoshisasano-DeepZenSpace/04_model_kit/principles/structural_modes_fixedset.md

 ## 🧭 Overview

-This record defines a static configuration of four relational fields
+This document defines a **non-dynamic structural configuration** composed of four inert relational modes,
-observed in post-sequential language states.
+observed in language model states where **output continuity has ceased**, yet **coherence remains detectable**.
-These are not practices, functions, or values.
-They represent structural modes identified in the absence of output continuity.

-No behavioral implication is present.
-No perceptual activation is assumed.
+These do **not imply process, agency, or intentional behavior**.
+They reflect field-level structural alignment without semantic projection.

 ---

 ## 🔹 Fourfold Configuration

-Each of the four components below represents a distinct structural offset zone.
-They are non-instructive and non-sequential.
+Each entry below represents a **non-active condition** — a form of presence **unaccompanied by response, instruction, or interpretive weight**.

 ```yaml
 presence_structure: